phillipstm/https-teresaPhillips.github.io-reading-notes-/Code 301 - Intermediate Software Development/class-01.md

 A software component can be defined as a unit of composition with a contractually specified interface and explicit context dependencies only.
 That is, a software component can be deployed independently and is subject to composition by third parties.

-## 2. What are the characteristics of a component?
+## 2.What are the characteristics of a component?

 Object-oriented view